rocjs/roc/docs/Context.md

   directory: '', // The path to the directory where the runtime is running inside
   extensionConfig: {}, // The configuration before the user configuration is added
   hooks: {}, // All the registered hooks from the extensions
+  inValidProject: true/false // If the context has been created inside a valid project, it has a package.json and at least one extension
   meta: {}, // The meta configuration from the extensions
   packageJSON: {}, // Content of the projects package.json
   projectExtensions: [], // The extensions that the project directly depend on
   usedExtensions: [], // All the used extensions that are used, direct and indirect
-  verbose: false/true // If the runtime is started in verbose mode or not }
+  verbose: false/true, // If the runtime is started in verbose mode or not
+  version: '1.0.0' // Version of the roc-core that created the context }
 ```